9. Spex FAQ¶

 ./configure) with the option

 Spex needs too much memory.

-NOSTORE.
-You can also reduce the maximally allowed memory storage with the keyword
+Try reducing the maximally allowed memory storage with the keyword

 Degenerate quasiparticle states have slightly different energies or I get slightly different results at equivalent k points

 - In your DFT output groups of degenerate states are cut at the top.
 Then you should specify

 - In the calculation of the susceptibility groups of degenerate states are split into different packets.
 This can only be avoided with a larger

 - The tetrahedron method breaks the symmetry.
 You can use

 My GW calculations converge badly wrt the k-point set.

 This might be caused by using the keyword